Diltiazem (By mouth)

 - It is best to take this medicine on an empty stomach.

-- Swallow this medicine whole.
+- Swallow the extended-release tablet or extended-release capsule whole.
 Do not crush, break, chew, or open the capsule or tablet.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.